World’s first complete Piping System in PE 100-RC

 AGRU PE 100-RC fittings

-AGRU PE 100-RC fittings enable an efficient installation and trouble-free operation of supply and disposal systems.
-Electro-fusion fittings, which were produced by injection moulding, offer superior advantages to the user.
+AGRU PE 100-RC fittings enable efficient installation and trouble-free operation of supply and disposal systems.
+Electro-fusion fittings, which were produced by injection molding, offer superior advantages to the user.

-State-of-the-art production facilities assure highest product quality by processing high quality PE 100-RC material types.
-Furthermore, we ensure that AGRULINE pipe and fitting components are always kept up-to-date and fulfil the technical requirements of the municipal natural gas and water supply.
+State-of-the-art production facilities assure the highest product quality by processing high-quality PE 100-RC material types.
+Furthermore, we ensure that AGRULINE pipe and fitting components are always kept up-to-date and fulfill the technical requirements of the municipal natural gas and water supply.

 Electro-Fusion Fittings (PE 100-RC)

 PE 100-RC Pressure Tapping Valves, Top-Loading Saddles & Ball Valves

 – Tapping saddles – creating branches by hot tapping

 – Pressure tapping valves – opening and closing of pressurized branches

 – Spigot saddles – an affordable alternative